ucan-wg/promise/README.md

 The Object Capability Network ([OCapN]) protocol extends [CapTP] with a generalized networking layer.
 It has implementations from the [Spritely Institute] and [Agoric].
 At time of writing, it is in the process of being standardized.

-[Electronic Rights Transfer Protocol (ERTP)] builds on top of [CapTP] concepts for blockchain & digital asset use cases.

 [Cap "n Proto RPC] is an influential RPC framework based on concepts from [CapTP].

 # 5. Acknowledgements

 Many thanks to [Mark Miller] for his [trail blazing work][erights] on [capability systems].

-Many thanks to [Luke Marsen] and [Simon Worthington] for their feedback on invocation model from their work on [Bacalhau] and [IPVM].

 Thanks to [Philipp Krüger] for the enthusiastic feedback on the overall design and encoding.